* - Some traits may not be produced for some Breed Societies due to a lack of data.

 Docility EBV (%) is calculated from temperament scores and indicates genetic differences for docility.
 A more positive EBV indicates more docile progeny.

-EBV indicating genetic differences in net feed intake.
-This EBV is calculated
+indicating genetic differences in net feed intake.
+This

-from daily feed intake data collected in feed efficiency tests.
-This data
+EBV is calculated from daily feed intake data collected in feed efficiency

 Accuracy (%) is based on the amount of performance information available on the animal and its close relatives - particularly the number of progeny analysed.
 Accuracy is also based on the heritability of the trait and the genetic correlations with other recorded traits.
 Hence accuracy indicates the "confidence level" of the EBV.
 Accuracy ranges from 0-99% and indicates the probability of an EBV changing with the addition of more progeny data.
 The magnitude of possible change decreases as accuracy increases.
 Accuracy below 75% should be regarded as low, between 76-90% as medium and above 90% as high.